-The \$21.5 M transformation of 16 Sheridan Ave is part of Redburn Development Partners more than \$80 million investment in several prominent downtown Albany properties - made possible with support from Empire State Development and the City of Albany IDA.
-The formerly vacant 112,000 SF building, which was once home to The Knickerbocker News, has been transformed into 132 apartments, "The Knick."
-Additionally, supported in part by the Downtown Albany Retail Grant Program, The Yard | Hatchet House & Bar, located in the building's 3,500 SF first floor commercial space, features an indoor lawn for games, and four league-quality hatchet throwing cages.
+The \$5.3 M historic redevelopment of 39 Columbia St is part of Redburn Development Partners more than \$80 million investment in several prominent downtown Albany properties - made possible with support from Empire State Development and the City of Albany IDA.
+The formerly vacant 60,000 SF office building, built in 1869, has been transformed into +/- 39 market-rate apartments with approximately 15,000 SF of retail/commercial space.
+The +/- 50 full-time equivalent jobs currently on-site associated with Belvedere Homecare, will be maintained.